-NVIDIA Base Command Manager provides the cm-singularity package.
+Bright Cluster Manager provides the cm-singularity package.
 This allows users to create container images, which are run in containers.
 The containers can also be used with MPI applications and with different workload managers.
-The containers run within user space and are always executed as the run-time user (non-root).
+The containers run within user space and are always executed as the runtime user (non-root).
 The application within the container may have access to the filesystem inside or outside the container.
-The package also provides a local module file called singularity that must be loaded, before using the singularity command line utility or running a Singularity container.
+The package also provides a modulefile called singularity that must be loaded before using the singularity command line utility or running a Singularity container.